romjanxr/romjanali-portfolio/docs/dev-log.md

 - Updated Json Data for Education Projects
 - Added animations to project images for better visual engagement.
 - Fixed various design issues across the site to improve responsiveness and consistency.

+## 📅 2025-06-30

+### 📌 Summary

+Focused on building out the project details page, implementing dynamic routing, and further modularizing frontend components for better maintainability.

+---

+### ✅ What Was Done

+#### 🔗 Project Data & Routing

+- Added a `slug` field to the project data structure in `data/projectdata.ts` to support SEO-friendly URLs.
+- Populated comprehensive project details, including case study content and screenshots, for one project.
+- Implemented dynamic routing for project detail pages using these slugs.
+- Updated existing project card links to navigate to the new slug-based project detail URLs.

+#### 🧩 Component Modularization

+- Modularized the project details page into several distinct components:
+  - `ProjectHeroSection`: Handles project overview, links, and main image.
+  - `ProjectTechnologies`: Displays the list of technologies used.
+  - `ProjectScreenshots`: Renders the gallery of project screenshots.
+  - `ProjectCaseStudy`: A wrapper component for the entire case study.
+- Further broke down the `ProjectCaseStudy` into specialized sub-components for each case study section:
+  - `CaseStudyObjective`
+  - `CaseStudyChallenges`
+  - `CaseStudyTools`
+  - `CaseStudyFeatures`
+  - `CaseStudyResults`
+- Created a reusable `BackButton` UI component to provide consistent navigation.

+#### ⚙️ Configuration & Types

+- Updated the main navigation menu links to ensure correct routing.
+- Created a TypeScript type definition for `Project` data, enhancing type safety and clarity across the frontend.